-CITY and COUNTY acknowledge and agree that CITY does not control the manner and means of performing the work of COUNTY's officers, agents, or employees who perform LawEnforcement Services, and that CITY does not have the right or authority to hire, discipline or terminate such officers, agents, or employees.
-COUNTY has no authority of any kind to bind CITY, and CITY has no authority to bind COUNTY and/or SHERIFF in any respect whatsoever, nor shall COUNTY or SHERIFF act or attempt to act or represent itself directly or by implication as an agent of CITY, or in any manner assume or create or attempt to assumeor create any obligation on behalf of or in the name of CITY.
+CITY and COUNTY acknowledge and agree that CITY does not control the manner and means of performing the work of COUNTY's officers, agents, or employees who perform discipline or terminate such officers, agents, or employees.
+COUNTY has no authority of any kind to bind CITY, and CITY has no authority to bind COUNTY and/or SHERIFF in any respect whatsoever, nor shall COUNTY or SHERIFF act or attempt to act or represent itself directly or by implication as an agent of CITY, or in any manner assume or create or attempt to assume or create any obligation on behalf of or in the name of CITY.
 CITY shall not act or attempt to act or represent itself directly or by implication as an agent of COUNTY, or in any manner assume or create or attempt to assume or create any obligation on behalf of or in the name of COUNTY.